guy-bartkus/steg-string-encoder/README.md

 ## How encoding works ##

 Every pixel in an image has a red, green, blue, and an alpha component (Alpha depends on file type, which is why I don't use it in this application).
-Each one of these components is one bye (0-255).
+Each one of these components is one byte (0-255).

 The message can be broken into an array of characters, and you can get their numerical representation as a single byte.